-We acknowledge the generous support of Seth Payne from NYSE Technologies Global Market Data, who provided us with the retail trading volume data on NYSE listed stocks and the financial support from Sim Kee Boon Institute for Financial Economics in Singapore, as well as the Geneva Finance Research Institute (GFRI).
+- We acknowledge the generous support of Seth Payne from NYSE Technologies Global Market Data, who provided us with the retail trading volume data on NYSE listed stocks and the financial support from Sim Kee Boon Institute for Financial Economics in Singapore, as well as the Geneva Finance Research Institute (GFRI).
 We also acknowledge a substantial research contribution by Choong Tze Chua at an initial phase of the project.
-Finally, we thank seminar participants at the 2012 annual meeting of the Western Finance Association (WFA), European Central Bank, INSEAD, London School of Economics, University of Cologne, University of Hong Kong, University of Maryland, University of Rotterdam, University of Virginia, Singapore Management University, and the 2011 European Summer Symposium in Financial Markets (ESSFM) for their comments on an earlier draft of the paper.
+Finally, we thank seminar participants at the 2012 annual meeting of the Western Finance Association (WFA), European Central Bank, INSEAD, London School of Economics, University of Cologne, University of Hong Kong, University of Maryland, University of Rotterdam, University of Virginia, Singapore Management University, and the 2011 European Summer Symposium in Financial Markets (ESSFM) for their comments on an earlier draft of the article.
 Special thanks go to George O. Aragon (the WFA discussant), Miguel A. Ferreira, John Griffin, Denis Gromb, Gerard Hoberg, Andrew Karolyi, Pete Kyle, Roger Loh, Francis Longstaff, Alberto Manconi, Gordon Philips, Christopher Polk, Kalle Rinne, Mark Seasholes, Mitch Warachka, Francis Warnock, K.C.
 John Wei, Kelsey Wei, Eric Wincoop, and Dimitri Vayanos.
+This research project benefited from a Sinergia Research Grant of the Swiss National Science Foundation (SNSF). - 1 As of June 2007, financial stocks (SIC codes between 6000 and 6799) had a total market capitalization value of about US\$ 3,771 billion, compared with US\$ 13,624 billion for nonfinancial stocks.